 6. The Game

 The Game, which is a spinoff of the UPN hit Girlfriends, is a show that focuses on the dating lives of football players.
 It originally debuted on the CW in 2006 but was bringing in only 1.9 million viewers an episode in its third season, according to The Daily Beast.
 So, the network canceled it in 2009.
 But, BET came to the rescue, picked it up, and moved taping from Los Angeles to Atlanta.

 In 2011, The Game returned to TV, bringing in a whopping 7.7 million viewers, per The Daily Beast.
 The show has continued to display success.
-In April, BET announced it had renewed the show for an eighth season, according to TVLine.
+In September 2014, BET announced it had renewed the show for its ninth and final season.

 NBC seized the opportunity, quickly snatching up the Emmy-award winning comedy.
 “By picking up the most-acclaimed comedy on television, we feel we’re sending out a signal that we’re interested in quality,” Brandon Tartikoff, who was president of NBC Entertainment at the time, told the New York Times. ”We just finished our affiliates’ meeting, and we got a strong vote of confidence from them for that kind of programming.”